ShovanSaha2020/Hangman-1/README.md

 The project is divided into 8 stages.
 I have provided the problem statements of each stage on seperate PDF files.
 Similary, the solution of each stage is also provided on seperate python files.
 ___

+### Learning outcomes
+With functions, loops, lists and other variables, this is a great project for Python basics.
+As a cherry on top, it even includes a random module.

 **PLEASE IGNORE THE 'OTHER FILES' FOLDER**